jshuadvd/hacks-n-notes/event_sourcing.md

 The command *payload* is just the necessary info needed to process that command, and not the entire DTO (Data Transfer Object).

+Every command should get a UUID in the payload to know which item to interact with.

 ### Events

 > Event is something that happened, therefor it can't be rejected.